cloudfoundry/csb-brokerpak-gcp/docs/installation.md

 Once this completes, the output from `cf marketplace` should include:

 ```
-csb-google-mysql            small, medium, large   Mysql is a fully managed service for the Google Cloud Platform.
+csb-google-mysql            small, medium, large   MySQL is a fully managed service for the Google Cloud Platform.

 csb-google-postgres         small, medium, large   PostgreSQL is a fully managed service for the Google Cloud Platform.